Skip to content Skip to footer

 Isolate pathogen from host information

-• Depending on the pathogen, how it interacts with the host, or the methods applied, it can be possible to generate clean isolates that do not contain host related material.
-Data produced from a clean isolate could potentially be handled with few restrictions, while other data will be considered to be personal and sensitive that need protection.
+• Depending on the pathogen and how it interacts with the host or the methods applied, it can be possible to generate clean isolates that do not contain host-related material.
+Data produced from a clean isolate could potentially be handled with fewer restrictions, while other data will be considered to be sensitive and will need protection.

 Public health initiatives